Ultra-transient grating spectroscopy for visualization of surface acoustics: Results

-To justify the above developed approach, we need to prove that the additional features in TGS maps indeed originate from the immediate near-field response of the material to the thermoacoustic source.
+To justify the above considerations, we need to prove that the additional features in TGS maps indeed originate from the immediate response of the material to the thermoacoustic source.
 The visual agreement between the TGS maps and $|G_{13}|$ may suggest this is true, but direct evidence for that must be found by analyzing the time-domain signals.
-Such analysis is performed for one selected experiment (the approximately (3\,1\,6) cut of the \FeAl\ crystal) in Figure \ref{fig2}.
-The subfigures (a)-(d) show how the spectrum of the angle-resolved signals (the TGS map) evolves as the earliest parts of the signals are progressively truncated.
+Such analysis is performed for one selected experiment (the approximately (3\,1\,6) cut of the \FeAl\ crystal) in Figure \ref{fig3}: The subfigures (a)-(d) show how the spectrum of the angle-resolved signals (the TGS map) evolves as the earliest parts of the signals are progressively truncated.
 A representative time-domain signal corresponding to the first measured propagation direction is plotted above the maps.
 It is seen that the visible high-frequency oscillations last for hundreds of nanoseconds, corresponding to the lifetime of the transient grating arising due to the SAW/pSAW standing wave patterns.
 Weak low-frequency oscillations appear in the signal, resulting from Scholte waves generated in the air above the free surface.\cite{glorieux2001} These will be excluded from further analysis.
+Note that the measurements were performed with the aforementioned acoustic wavelength $\lambda = \SI{10}{\micro\metre}$.